Awe-inspiring Stone Circles in Ireland

 The Bocan stone circle is found on the Inishowen Peninsula county Donegal and it dates back to between 1500-2500BC.
-It is believed that there was 30 or more standing stones within this circle but some have disappeared over time.
+It is believed that there were 30 or more standing stones within this circle but some have disappeared over time.
 In 1816 is was reported that graves had been uncovered but not much information has been found on these.
 This stone circle is now classified as a national monument.

 Carrowmore Stone Circles

 County Sligo is home to the largest and oldest collection of stone circles and dolmens known from neolithic Ireland.
 These are found at Carrowmore, a collection of burial monuments at the centre of the Cuil Iorra peninsula three kilometres west of Sligo town.
 You can see a virtual tour of Carrowmore and its collection of stone circles.

 Carrowmore is the oldest stone circle in Ireland and historian George Petrie counted over 65 monuments in 1837, but due to land clearance these days only 40 or so remain.
 Most of the remaining stones are passage tombs and stone circles.
 There are also forts and standing stones in the area.
 It is believed that the oldest stone is over 6000 years old.

 On the site, you will find a cool exhibition in a restored cottage but it is a rugged hike to the area so be prepared.